wavefrontHQ/docs/pages/doc/query_language_reference.md

 ## Common Parameters

 Query expressions use a number of common parameters to specify names and values that describe the data of interest.
-You can use [wildcards](#wildcards-aliases-and-variables) to match multiple names or values.
+You can use [wildcards or partial regex](#wildcards-aliases-and-variables) to match multiple names or values.

 * Rules for valid names are here: [Wavefront Data Format](wavefront_data_format.html#wavefront-data-format-fields).
 * Enclose a metric, source, or tag name, or a tag value, in double quotes if it is also a Wavefront reserved word, such as a function name or keyword.
 For example, if you're using a point tag named `default`, use `"default"`.